EXCLUSIVE The Extraordinary Cost of Chris Grayling Part 2: 2016-2019

 Cost of Failure: £116 million – £50 million in cancelled contracts, £33 million in compensation to Eurotunnel, and possibly another £33 million in compensation to P & O Ferries.

 Misery Index: More to companies than to the public.
 Passengers may benefit from improvements by Eurotunnel using the £33 million to spruce up terminal facilities.

 Liz Truss, Chief Secretary to the Treasury, and Chris Grayling decided to force Network Rail to sell its railway arch portfolio worth £1.17 billion in 2018 – to part pay for rail improvements.

 The move raised £1.46 billion, but properties were sold to Telereal Trillium and Blackstone Property Partners, both huge offshore and private equity companies.
 Neither minister took measures to legally protect some 5,000 small business tenants who now face eye-watering rent rises.
 Only £500 million is going to help Network Rail, with the rest snuffed by the Treasury.

 The decision was celebrated by the property industry as “the deal of the year”.

 Cost of Failure: None, it made more than the Treasury thought it would.

 Misery Index: Huge for small business and start-up companies which are facing rent rises by as much as 84-100% by the new owners.

-The total cost of Chris Grayling’s decisions will run to at least £3.5b and there will be more to come.
+The total cost of Chris Grayling’s decisions will run to at least £3.5 billion and there will be more to come.
 The misery he has caused has affected millions of people from commuters to prisoners, small business people, victims of crime and discrimination at work and those on the dole.